So you or your agency builds WordPress websites. That’s awesome. Thanks for being part of the economic ecosystem that has built over 43% of the web!

 Many agencies, who also bill upon milestones or set up progress payments, also have a fee in order to put the project back in production.
 Simply remind your client what you are missing and that they can send it to you with a payment of $250 to put the project back on the schedule.
 Once those items are complete, readjust the deliverable schedule.

-Educate the Client.
-Empower Yourself.
+Educate the Client and Empower Yourself

 Whichever method you choose, effectively setting the client expectations and proper project management skills are great ways to empower yourself as a developer and designer.
 When you are empowered, you have clarity and a more productive workflow, not to mention a healthier attitude.